Burgers, burgers everywhere.

 Tiong Bahru Food Centre #02-66, 30 Seng Poh Road Singapore 168898

-Skirt and Dirt is possibly the first hawker stall in Singapore to serve Cheese Skirt Burger ($6.80, $8.80 for set meal), which has the cheese seared with a salty, cracker-like texture which is also an eye-catcher.
+Skirt and Dirt is possibly the first hawker stall in Singapore to serve Cheese Skirt Burger ($8.00, which has the cheese seared with a salty, cracker-like texture.

-The patties are more of 100% beef rump, which was juicy and complemented the crispy texture of the cheese skirt very well.
+The patties are made of 100% beef rump, which was juicy and complemented the crispy texture of the cheese skirt very well.

 If I have a feedback, I wished there was a double patty option for a better, fuller bite, and better balance the saltiness and crunchiness of the cheese.